jsandoli/jsandoli/README.md

 - 💬 Atualmente trabalhando como professor de inglês
 - ⚡ Foco em backend e análise de dados

-- 📫 Entre em contato através do email juliosandoli1104@gmail.com ou via linkedin /in/juliosandoli
+- 📫 Contato através do email juliosandoli1104@gmail.com ou via linkedin /in/juliosandoli
 <!--
 **jsandoli/jsandoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.